mail4metablocks/zk-Snarks/README.md

 zokrates: This is a toolkit for implementing zk-SNARKs and other zero-knowledge protocols in the Rust programming language.
 It provides a high-level interface for working with zk-SNARKs and makes it easy to write custom zero-knowledge proofs.

 These are just a few examples of the libraries available for implementing zk-SNARKs in Rust.
 There are many other options available, and the choice of library will depend on the specific needs and requirements of your application.

+## zk-Snarks libraries in Golang

+There are several popular libraries for implementing zk-SNARKs in the Go programming language.
+Some of the most well-known libraries include:

+go-libsnark: This library is a Go implementation of the libsnark library, which is a C++ library for generating and verifying zk-SNARK proofs. go-libsnark provides a Go-friendly interface to libsnark and is designed to be easy to use.

+bellman: This library is a Go implementation of the Bellman zk-SNARK library, which is a high-performance library for generating and verifying zk-SNARK proofs.
+It provides a convenient and efficient interface for working with zk-SNARKs in Go.

+zokrates-go: This is a toolkit for implementing zk-SNARKs and other zero-knowledge protocols in the Go programming language.
+It provides a high-level interface for working with zk-SNARKs and makes it easy to write custom zero-knowledge proofs.

+zkp: This library is a Go implementation of the zkp (Zero-Knowledge Protocols) library, which is a collection of tools and libraries for implementing zero-knowledge proofs.
+It includes support for zk-SNARKs and other types of zero-knowledge proofs, and provides a convenient interface for working with them in Go.

+These are just a few examples of the libraries available for implementing zk-SNARKs in Go.
+There are many other options available, and the choice of library will depend on the specific needs and requirements of your application.